urswilke/pyramidi/README.md

 ## R packages used

 This package stands on the shoulders of giants.
-It was only possible thanks to the following libraries:
+A big thank you to the authors of the following libraries!

 -   base (R Core Team 2021)
 -   pkgdown (Wickham and Hesselberth 2020)